Introduction

 MET domain boundaries and DMS experimental workflow.

 (A) Domain boundaries of the full-length MET receptor (MET) and TPR-MET fusion (TPR-MET).
 Extracellular domain (ECD) and intracellular domain (ICD) are distinguished with important phosphorylation sites highlighted in red.
 Juxtamembrane domain (JM) boundaries are sectioned to annotate the exon 14 coding region and the remainder of the JM (JM2), which includes an ⍺JM-helix (⍺JM).
 (B) Schematic of the full-length, membrane-associated MET receptor with posited MET ECD dimerization upon hepatocyte growth factor (HGF) binding; schematic of the cytoplasmically expressed, constitutively dimerized TPR-MET construct.
-The DMS mutagenesis region of the kinase domain (KD) is boarded in red.
+The DMS mutagenesis region of the kinase domain (KD) is bordered in red.
 (C) Experimental screen workflow applied to generate and express kinase domain variants prior to selection, beginning with virus generation in Plat-E cells, transduction into Ba/F3 cells at a 0.1 multiplicity of infection (MOI), puromycin selection to enrich for positively infected cells, followed by the IL-3 selection process and time point collection for deep sequencing.
-(D) Post-selection method for analyzing and validating activity scores based on observed variant frequencies at each time point, measured as a slope which can then be plotted as a distribution.
+(D) Post-selection method for analyzing and validating mutation scores based on observed variant frequencies at each time point, measured as a slope which can then be plotted as a distribution.

 In contrast to physiological HGF-regulated activity, MET oncogenic activity arises through a variety of mechanisms such as gene amplification, mutations, gene fusions, and HGF autocrine loops (Duplaquet et al., 2018; Comoglio et al., 2018; Saraon et al., 2021; Kang et al., 2023).
-In MET fusions, replacement of the extracellular domain (ECD) and transmembrane domain by an in-frame translocation generates proteins with constitutive oligomerization of the intracellular domain (ICD), which leads to kinase domain (KD) activation (Sun et al., 2023; Liu et al., 2022).
-While MET fusions are rare in patients, they are important tools in studying MET activation in cellular models (Park et al., 1986; Vigna et al., 1999; Pal et al., 2017).
+In MET fusions, replacement of the extracellular domain (ECD) and transmembrane domain by an in-frame translocation generates proteins with constitutive oligomerization of the intracellular domain (ICD), and kinase domain (KD) activity (Sun et al., 2023; Liu et al., 2022).
+While MET fusions are rare in patients, they are important tools in studying MET in cellular models (Park et al., 1986; Vigna et al., 1999; Pal et al., 2017).
 A more common mutation in cancer is METΔEx14, a splicing variant that skips the entire exon 14 coding region, resulting in a shorter ICD missing approximately half of the juxtamembrane domain (JM) upstream of the kinase domain (KD) (Ma et al., 2003; Kong-beltran et al., 2006; Frampton et al., 2015) (Figure 1A).
 The METΔEx14 variant maintains the ligand-binding ECD and is oncogenic in part due to a combination of increased ligand sensitivity and reduced degradation due to the loss of a Cbl ubiquitin ligase interaction (Frampton et al., 2015; Abella et al., 2005; Pechard et al., 2001; Kong-beltran et al., 2006).
 Finally, as in many RTKs, distinct cancer-associated missense mutations are increasingly mapped to the MET kinase domain (Duplaquet et al., 2018; Chiara et al., 2003).
 Annotation of the status of these mutations as driver, passenger, or resistance mutations remains a significant challenge for the use of targeted therapies (Lu et al., 2017; Fernandes et al., 2021).

 Here, we use deep mutational scanning (DMS) (Fowler and Fields, 2014) to screen a nearly comprehensive set of MET kinase domain mutations.
 Previous DMS studies have identified potential activating mutations and provided insight on the allosteric regulation of other kinases (Brenan et al., 2016; Ahler et al., 2019; Persky et al., 2020; Chakraborty et al., 2021; Hobbs et al., 2022).
 A phenotypic and inhibitor resistance DMS in the Ser/Thr kinase ERK2, reported tumor-associated mutations enriched at recruitment domains, in addition to identifying mutations that confer resistance without direct drug-protein interactions (Brenan et al., 2016).
 Similarly, when compared across Ser/Thr kinases like ERK2 and BRAF, and Tyr kinases like EGFR and ABL1, screens against CDK4/6 highlighted a “pocket protector” position near the ATP-binding site, and a generalizable allosteric, activating “keymaster” position within the N-lobe of kinases as sites of drug resistance (Persky et al., 2020).
 DMS of the Tyr kinase, SRC, elucidated a coordinated role between the ⍺F pocket and the SH4 domain to stabilize SRC’s closed conformation (Ahler et al., 2019).
 Moreover, mutations to SRC autoinhibitory regions were identified as general resistance hotspots (Chakraborty et al., 2021).
-DMS of an ancestral reconstruction of the Syk-family kinases, AncSZ, revealed mutations that improve bacterial protein expression, in addition to finding commonalities between AncSZ and eukaryotic Syk kinases at regulatory regions like the αC-β4 loop (Hobbs et al., 2022).
+DMS of an ancestral reconstruction of the Syk-family kinases, AncSZ, revealed mutations that improve bacterial protein expression, in addition to finding commonalities between AncSZ and eukaryotic Syk kinases at regulatory regions like the ⍺C-β4 loop (Hobbs et al., 2022).
 Together, these studies have been critical in illuminating novel features across Tyr and Ser/Thr kinases, which we now build on for the RTK family with MET.

 To identify residues that have a direct effect on kinase function, we leveraged the murine Ba/F3 cell line as a selection system.
 The Ba/F3 cell line has been used as a model to study RTK signaling because it exhibits: (1) undetected expression of endogenous RTKs including Met, (2) addiction to exogenous interleukin-3 (IL-3) for signaling and growth, and (3) dependence on exogenous kinase expression for growth in the absence of IL-3 (Daley and Baltimore, 1988; Warmuth et al., 2007; Koga et al., 2022).
 IL-3 withdrawal therefore serves as a permissive signaling switch that allows for the effective readout of variants that alter kinase-driven proliferation (Melnick et., al 2006).
-Here, we used the TPR fusion of the MET ICD (TPR-MET) to screen for potential activating and inactivating mutations in the KD.
+Here, we used the TPR-fusion of the MET ICD (TPR-MET) to screen for potential activating and inactivating mutations in the KD.
 The TPR-MET fusion provides the advantage of studying MET’s kinase domain in a cytoplasmic, constitutively oligomerized, active, and HGF-free system (Figure 1A-B) (Cooper et al., 1984; Park et al., 1986; Peschard et al., 2001; Rodrigues and Park, 1993; Vigna et al., 1999; Mak et al., 2007; Pal et al., 2017; Lu et al., 2017; Fujino et al., 2019).
 This system also affords enough dynamic range to identify mutations that cause increased proliferation (Melnick et., al 2006).
 We also assessed the impact of exon 14 loss (ΔEx14) on the MET kinase mutational landscape to better understand this oncogenic lesion.
 Our comprehensive interrogation of the MET kinase domain reveals novel regulatory regions and acts as a reference for rare activating mutations in both wild type and ΔEx14 backgrounds.

 Results